 Referrals Aren’t Necessary

 Sometimes it’s hard to know when it’s time to call in a specialist.
 Many parents agonize over whether their child is experiencing just a run-of- the-mill tummy ache or something more.
 At Ochsner, we believe all concerns are valid.
 If you feel like your child’s symptoms are affecting quality of life – if they’re missing school, for instance – you’re not overreacting.
 Pick up the phone and make an appointment for a thorough examination by someone who knows what to look for and how to interact with children.
 We can get you in quickly and get the answers you need.

-Keep in mind that pediatric gastroenterologists are available for appointments in New Orleans, Slidell, Covington, Raceland and Monroe.
-When you schedule your visit, make sure our team is aware of where you live so they can give you an appointment close to home.
+Keep in mind that pediatric gastroenterologists are available for appointments in New Orleans, Slidell, Covington, Raceland and Baton Rouge.
+When you schedule your visit, our team will help match your child’s medical needs with experts closest to your home.